 Why doesn't the GPU have an 8-bit model?

 The GPU is essentially designed as a fine-grained parallel floating-point calculator.
 The Edge TPU is designed to perform 8-bit operations, and the CPU has a faster method of 8-bit content than full-bit wide floating-point numbers, because they must deal with this problem in many cases.
+Why choose MobileNetV2?

 The main reason is that MobileNetV2 is one of the pre-compiled models provided by Google for Edge TPU.